saurabhg17/SLogLib/README.md

 The first line adds a console logging device to SLogLib.
 Logging devices use formatters to format the messages before writing them to the underlying device.
 Here, a `NullFormatter` is used which does nothing.
 Output on the console looks like this:
 > a = 10 b = 15.3Success

 Note that both messages are written to the same line.
 That's because the `NullFormatter` doesn't add a new line after every message.
-You can either add new line to each message yourself or pass `AppendNewLine` argument to `NullFormatter's` constructor to automatically add new line after every message.
+You can either add new line to each message yourself or pass `NewLine::Yes` to `NullFormatter's` constructor to automatically add a new line after every message.

 SLogLib can write a message to multiple logging devices.
 The second line adds a file logging device and uses a detailed formatter to write the message.
 Here is the first message written to the file: